vigetlabs/microcosm/docs/guides/02-stores.md

 ## Importing data

-Data can be injected into a Microcosm using `app.replace`.
+Data can be injected into a Microcosm using `repo.replace`.
 When this occurs, `deserialize` will be called on all Stores to allow data to be processed before it enters the application:

 ```javascript
 const Planets = {